Surrogate "Level-Based" Lagrangian Relaxation for Mixed-Integer Linear Programming: Results

-In this section, a novel Surrogate ``Level-Based'' Lagrangian Relaxation (SLBLR) method is developed with adaptive adjustment of the “level” estimate of the optimal dual value within the Polyak's step-sizing formula for faster convergence.
-The key is faster (as compared to, for example, \cite{Goffin77}) multiplier ``oscillation detection” based on a novel auxiliary ``multiplier-convergence-feasibility” linear constraint satisfaction problem.
+In this subsection, a novel Surrogate ``Level-Based'' Lagrangian Relaxation (SLBLR) method is developed to determine “level” estimates of $q(\lambda^*)$ within the Polyak's stepsizing formula for fast convergence of multipliers when optimizing the dual function \eqref{eq3}.
+Since the knowledge of $q(\lambda^*)$ is generally unavailable, over-estimates of the optimal dual value, if used in place of $q(\lambda^*)$ within the formula \eqref{eq10}, may lead to the oscillation of multipliers and to the divergence.
+Rather than using heuristic ``oscillation detection'' of multipliers used to adjust ``level'' values \cite{Goffin99}, the key of SLBLR is the decision-based ``divergence detection'' of multipliers based on a novel auxiliary ``multiplier-divergence-detection” constraint satisfaction problem.

-\textbf{``Multiplier-Convergence-Feasibility'' Problem to Obtain the Estimate of $q(\lambda^*).$} The premise behind the ``Multiplier-Convergence-Feasibility'' is the rendition of the result due \cite[Theorem 4.1, p.
+\textbf{``Multiplier-Divergence-Detection'' Problem to Obtain the Estimate of $q(\lambda^*).$} The premise behind the multiplier-divergence detection is the rendition of the result due \cite[Theorem 4.1, p.
 706]{Zhao99}:

 \begin{theorem} Under the stepsizing formula